 Till Http/1.1 the request and response are composed in text format and uses multiple TCP connections per origin.
 The issues like opening multiple TCP connections per origin, Text format, simplex communication is handled in Http/ 2.
 Now we will see how Http 2 processes request and responses.

 Another Http/2 feature is server push.
-When client requests for a resource from server, it pushes the additional resources along with the requested resources to the client to cache the data at the client side.
+When the client requests for a resource from the server, it pushes the additional resources along with the requested resources to the client to cache the data at the client side.
 This enhances the performance as the client cache is warmed up by the content.

 To know further about Http/2 go through the below links.